-Introduction ~ Tine Buffel, Sophie Handler and Chris Phillipson, UK;
+Introduction ~ Tine Buffel, Sophie Handler and Chris Phillipson;

-Exploring the age-friendliness of Hong Kong: an empirical study ~ David Phillips, Jean Woo, Francis Cheung3, Moses Wong and Patsy Chau;
+Exploring the age-friendliness of Hong Kong: opportunities, initiatives and challenges in an ageing Asian city ~ David Phillips, Jean Woo, Francis Cheung, Moses Wong and Pui Hing Chau;

-From representation to active ageing in a Manchester neighbourhood: designing the Age-friendly City ~ Dr Stefan White, Architect, Senior Enterprise Fellow, Manchester School of Architecture, Mark Hammond, Doctoral Candidate, Manchester Metropolitan University;
+From representation to active ageing in a Manchester neighbourhood: designing the age-friendly city ~ Stefan White and Mark Hammond;

-Developing age-friendly policies for cities: Strategies, challenges and reflections ~ Paul McGarry, Strategic Lead Age-Friendly Manchester, Manchester City Council, UK;
+Developing age-friendly policies for cities: strategies, challenges and reflections ~ Paul McGarry;

-The Age-Friendly Community: a test for inclusivity ~ Sheila Peace, Jeanne Katz, Caroline Holland & Rebecca Jones (all Open University);
+The age-friendly community: a test for inclusivity ~ Sheila Peace, Jeanne Katz, Caroline Holland and Rebecca L. Jones;